 Making a big deal out of departing/returning

 Many owners try to soothe their dogs’ separation anxiety by giving them extra love and attention right before leaving the house and immediately on their return.
-However, this says to your dog that you being gone is an emotional, stressful affair.

 Instead of making a big deal out of leaving, turn it into a positive, rewarding time for your dog.
 Try giving your dog food or treats just before you leave.